The advancement of technology in 2018 has led to a completely new level of interaction between users and companies through mobile technology.

 Poor UX/UI – Hybrid apps fail to achieve seamless first experience with impeccable UX/UI.
 Hence, they can never provide rich UI/UX features like native apps

 Lack Of Native Features – Android and iOS provide native features which cannot be implemented in hybrid apps.
-For example, Render Script feature which is good computation engine used to accelerate app during computational tasks cannot be implemented in hybrid apps
+For example, the Render Script feature which is good computation engine used to accelerate app during computational tasks cannot be implemented in hybrid apps

 Low Efficiency – Hybrid apps are slower than their native counterparts

 Performance Issues – Hybrid apps are less refined and might cause performance issues where the app requires high performance.
-This may result in user disappoint as they might abandon apps with lag issues out of frustration
+This may result in user disappointment as they might abandon apps with lag issues out of frustration

 The difference can be summarized as:

 Native apps can be used when high-performance is expected to achieve through an app.
-Although it requires good budget and sufficient time frame.
+Although it requires good budget and a sufficient time frame.